iMovR Ensign’s Standing Desk Review

 3. Straight edge with Fly Deck.
 This configuration allows you to use a keyboard tray much more easily, but it likely means you won’t be using an ergonomic monitor arm and fully dialing in those ergonomics.
 The desktop is pre-drilled for super-easy installation of iMovR’s Trackless Keyboard Tray.

 4. Straight edge without Fly Deck.
-On the ergonomics side of the spectrum, this desk allows for perfect ergonomics by adding an ergonomic monitor arm and keyboard tray, along with the beauty of a Baltic birch desktop.
+On the ergonomics side of the spectrum, this desk allows for perfect ergonomics by adding an ergonomic monitor arm and keyboard tray, along with the beauty of a Red River or Baltic birch desktop.
 Again, the desktop is pre-drilled for super-easy installation of iMovR’s Trackless Keyboard Tray.